OrsonXu/Tsingtopia/Assets/Ultimate Game Tools/ConcaveCollider/1st readme - v1.13.txt

 ________________________________________________________________________________________
 Requirements

-Unity 3.5/4.x Pro, Unity 5 for Windows or Mac.
+Unity 3.5/4.x Pro for Windows or Mac.
 Products build with it will run on any platform.
 Sample scenes have been created using Unity 3.5.5f3.